-Next month I will be celebrating two years as a freelancer.
-TWO YEARS!
-I can’t quite believe it’s been that long and freelancing has certainly been an adventure.
+I’ve been a freelancer for a number of years and freelancing has certainly been an adventure.
 I was thrust into it after being made redundant and it was, without doubt, the best thing that could have happened to me – although it didn’t feel like that at the time.

-Over these two years I’ve worked with some fabulous clients, collaborated with amazing freelance peers (who I otherwise would not have had the opportunity to work with) and worked on some exciting campaigns.
+Over the years I’ve worked with some fabulous clients, collaborated with amazing freelance peers (who I otherwise would not have had the opportunity to work with) and worked on some exciting campaigns.
 Oh, and did I tell you that I also increased my income by 35%?

 More and more people seem to be taking the plunge into the freelancing world, whether by choice or not, so I thought I’d share some tips that I’ve learnt on my journey.